Sad-Abd/Sad-Abd/README.md

 🎓 PhD in Biomechanics

-👨‍🏫 Adjunct Lecturer at Sahand University of Technology (SUT)
+👨‍🏫 Assistant Professor of Biomedical Engineering at University of Isfahan

 ### Expertise & Interests